khanyisodev/av-strategy-maker/README.md

 dynamic, guarded martingale) using preloaded multipliers.
 The interface includes controls for speed, window size, cashout and a reset button, while dataset visibility can be toggled via the chart legend.
 Embed the UI in posts or pages using the `[strategy_maker]` shortcode.

+Font Awesome supplies the toolbar gear icon which opens a settings modal for future configuration options.